Deepankar010497/vday/README.md

-# Valentine's Day Interactive Website (CodeKage)
+# Valentine's Day Interactive Website (Deepankar010497)

-A cute, interactive web page to ask someone to be your Valentine.
+A cute, interactive web page to ask Gugu to be your Valentine.
 Features playful button mechanics, heartwarming GIFs, and heart-shaped confetti.

 ## How It Works

-1. The page presents the question **"Will you be my Valentine?"** alongside a cute GIF.
+1. The page presents a personalized Valentine question alongside a cute GIF.
 2. Clicking **No** swaps the GIF, changes the button text to increasingly desperate pleas, and grows the **Yes** button bigger and bigger.
 3. Clicking **Yes** celebrates with a special GIF, a victory message, and a burst of heart-shaped confetti.